yukunchen113/ResnetCNN/README.md

 	- runs test batch evalutation for model
 - specifimage.py
 	- evaluates a specific image in folder

+### Results:
+Ran on Ubuntu with Geforce GTX 1070 GPU
+Successful
+- 12 hours of training on cifar for 40470 iterations achieves 80% test accuracy
+	- could have been ran for longer, to see if converges more.
+- 17 hours of training on Caltech256 for 61100 iterations
+	- training accuracy: 60%
+	- testing accuracy: 0.8%
+	- result of overfitting

 ### Further Improvements
 Further improvements to the code:
 - create validation set